Call: +64 (04) 470 7346

 Expression of Interest (EOI): Seconded Police Officer (SPO)

-Duration: Temporary Transfer for a period of up to 6 months commencing as soon as possible (late June 2025)
+Duration: Temporary transfer for a period of up to 12months

 Reports to: Executive Director, PICP Secretariat